tapegram/blog/blog/on_retros/README.md

 So do what it takes to make small actionable tasks and make sure they get done.
 I have some suggestions for this further down.

 #### Conversations Run Long and Time Runs Out
-Sometimes there is bikeshedding or sometimes the team gets into a really good conversation about a specific topic.
+Sometimes there is bikeshedding or sometimes the team gets into an excellent conversation about a specific topic.
 It's hard to know when to stop.
 Over time, the team will need to learn to keep itself on track.
 Until then, the facilitator will need to refocus the team when the discussion gets too off the rails.
 If it's a good discussion but isn't going to result in a decision any time soon, take an action item to schedule dedicated time to discuss that issue and move on.
 Give the big topics the time they deserve, don't limit them to your retro time block.

 #### Toxic Professionalism
 I've found that many people have internalized "professionalism" to mean not complaining, sucking it up, and pushing through problems.
 Quietly suffering is a recipe for disaster.
 Fail loudly -- always.
 Shorten the iterations you work in to make sure you can safely fail early and often.

 Complaints are good!
 That's how we know what to improve!
-"The squeeky wheel gets the grease."
+"The squeaky wheel gets the grease."

 Just make sure you complain constructively and in pursuit of a solution.
 That means not blaming individuals for their mistakes or other issues.
 I would again suggest keeping in mind the "5 whys."
 Nearly all problems are institutional and structural, which is what retros try to solve (at whatever level the "team" exists at).